rylero/ObjectDetectionCoprocessor/docs/export.md

 ```

 > [!NOTE]
 > TensorRT optimization works for both detection and segmentation models.
-The C++ inference engine currently supports ONNX Runtime; TensorRT backend support may be added in future releases.
+The C++ inference engine now supports both ONNX Runtime and TensorRT backends.
+Backend selection is done at compile time using CMake flags (see docs/backends.md and docs/COMPILE_TIME_BACKEND.md).